 Java OOPs Concepts

-In this page, we will learn about basics of OOPs.
-Object Oriented Programming is a paradigm that provides many concepts such as inheritance, data binding, polymorphism etc.
+In this page, we will learn about the basics of OOPs.
+Object-Oriented Programming is a paradigm that provides many concepts such as inheritance, data binding, polymorphism, etc.

-Simula is considered as the first object-oriented programming language.
-The programming paradigm where everything is represented as an object, is known as truly object-oriented programming language.
+Simula is considered the first object-oriented programming language.
+The programming paradigm where everything is represented as an object is known as a truly object-oriented programming language.

-Smalltalk is considered as the first truly object-oriented programming language.
+Smalltalk is considered the first truly object-oriented programming language.

-The main aim of object oriented programming is to implement real world entities i.e. object, classes, abstraction, inheritance, polymorphism etc.
+The main aim of object-oriented programming is to implement real-world entities for example object, classes, abstraction, inheritance, polymorphism, etc.

-Object means a real word entity such as pen, chair, table etc. Object-Oriented Programming is a methodology or paradigm to design a program using classes and objects.
+Object means a real-world entity such as a pen, chair, table, computer, watch, etc. Object-Oriented Programming is a methodology or paradigm to design a program using classes and objects.
 It simplifies the software development and maintenance by providing some concepts:

 Any entity that has state and behavior is known as an object.
-For example: chair, pen, table, keyboard, bike etc. It can be physical and logical.
+For example a chair, pen, table, keyboard, bike, etc. It can be physical or logical.

-Object can be defined as an instance of a class.
+An Object can be defined as an instance of a class.
 An object contains an address and takes up some space in memory.
-Objects can communicate without knowing details of each other's data or code, the only necessary thing is that the type of message accepted and type of response returned by the objects.
+Objects can communicate without knowing the details of each other's data or code.
+The only necessary thing is the type of message accepted and the type of response returned by the objects.

-Example: A dog is an object because it has states i.e. color, name, breed etc. as well as behaviors i.e. wagging the tail, barking, eating etc.
+Example: A dog is an object because it has states like color, name, breed, etc. as well as behaviors like wagging the tail, barking, eating, etc.

 Collection of objects is called class.
 It is a logical entity.

 A class can also be defined as a blueprint from which you can create an individual object.
-Class doesn?t store any space.
+Class doesn't consume any space.

-When one object acquires all the properties and behaviours of parent object, it is known as inheritance.
+When one object acquires all the properties and behaviors of a parent object, it is known as inheritance.
 It provides code reusability.
 It is used to achieve runtime polymorphism.

-When one task is performed by different ways i.e. known as polymorphism.
-For example: to convince the customer differently, to draw something e.g. shape or rectangle etc.
+If one task is performed by different ways, it is known as polymorphism.
+For example: to convince the customer differently, to draw something, for example, shape, triangle, rectangle, etc.

-Another example can be to speak something e.g. cat speaks meaw, dog barks woof etc.
+Another example can be to speak something; for example, a cat speaks meow, dog barks woof, etc.

-Binding (or wrapping) code and data together into a single unit is known as encapsulation.
-For example: capsule, it is wrapped with different medicines.
+Binding (or wrapping) code and data together into a single unit are known as encapsulation.
+For example capsule, it is wrapped with different medicines.

 A java class is the example of encapsulation.
 Java bean is the fully encapsulated class because all the data members are private here.